airtai/fastagency/e2e/README.md

 ```
 note that gunicorn for some reason takes some time to spin-up, and this can also cause
 tests to run slower, and sometimes even to error due to time out.

+## Github test workflow integration

+* Currently llm-sans set of test is run inside test workflow.
+* Unless for Python 3.9 which is not supported
+*  Code coverage data is not collected